Croatia Cycling Cruise 2023 - Bella

 The island furthest from the mainland, Vis is venerable.
 More than 2,300 years ago the Greek colony of Issa flourished here.
 Due to its strategic location, as part of Yugoslavia and Croatia, Vis was a military zone until 1995 and prohibited for foreign tourists.
 Today we have the opportunity to explore its gentle beauty.
-Lunch will be at a local vineyard.
-You will stay in the town of Vis tonight.
+After the ride we sail with lunch towards the island of Korčula, with a possible swimming stop.

 Day Four — Korčula Island, 55 km (moderate and at times challenging)

 Korčula is a balm for the senses, and many consider this calming, generous island and its many cypress gardens to be the most beautiful in Dalmatia.
-After sailing from Vis, you will start today’s bicycle ride in the sleepy town of Prigradica en route to Blato, which like Rome, is built on seven hills.
-After a short coffee break in Blato, you will make your way over to the other side of the island through Prizba, Brna and Smokvica before ascending up past Pupnat Bay and then down in to the town of Korčula, the birthplace of Marco Polo.
+After breakfast you will start today’s bicycle ride en route to Blato, which like Rome, is built on seven hills.
+Passing Blato, you will make your way over to the other side of the island through Prizba, Brna and Smokvica before ascending up past Pupnat Bay and then down in to the town of Korčula, the birthplace of Marco Polo.
 Tonight, you’ll enjoy a city tour.

 Day Six — Cetina Canyon, 43 km (moderate)